Inventory optimization headache and how to approach it with data science

 3. Calculating optimal inventory based on deep learning

-With a deep neural network (DNN) at its core, this approach is the most promising one, as it allows solving an inventory optimization task more effectively than other approaches do.
+This machine learning-based approach with a deep neural network (DNN) at its core is the most promising one, as it allows solving an inventory optimization task more effectively than other approaches do.
 According to this approach, we skip the demand forecasting stage and calculate inventory directly.
 This means that you won’t have to make wild guesses about demand probability distribution.
 Instead, a DNN will scrutinize your most detailed historical sales data and will consider multiple diverse factors that range from product promotions to store locations, weather conditions, etc. Then it will apply a loss function that will weight holding costs against shortage costs for the projected inventory figure to return the optimal one.

-To understand why deep learning shows splendid performance that leaves all the other methods far behind, let’s take a closer look at how a deep neural network works.
+To understand why deep learning, which is the most advanced machine learning technique, shows splendid performance that leaves all the other methods far behind, let’s take a closer look at how a deep neural network works.